astronomer/docs/astro/cli/authenticate-to-clouds.md

 #### Configure your Astro project

 The Astro CLI runs Airflow in a Docker-based environment.
-To give Airflow access to your credential file, you'll mount it as a volume in Docker.
+To give Airflow access to your credential file, mount it as a Docker volume.

-1. Run the following commands to create an Astro project:

-    ```sh
-    $ mkdir gcp-airflow && cd gcp-airflow
-    $ astro dev init
-    ```

-2. Add a file named `docker-compose.override.yml` to your project with the following configuration:
+1. In your Astro project, create a file named `docker-compose.override.yml` to your project with the following configuration:

 <Tabs
     defaultValue="mac"